HD 117618

-HD 117618, named Döfida by the IAU, is a single, yellow-hued star in the southern constellation of Centaurus.
+HD 117618, named Dofida by the IAU, is a single, yellow-hued star in the southern constellation of Centaurus.
 With an apparent visual magnitude of 7.17, it is too faint to be visible to the naked eyes of a typical observer.
 The distance to this star, as determined from its annual parallax shift of 26.34±0.60 mas as seen from Earth's orbit, is about 124 light years.
 It is moving further away with a heliocentric radial velocity of around +1.6 km/s.

 This star is similar to the Sun, being a G-type main-sequence star with a stellar classification of G0 V. It is about 10% more massive and 17% larger than the Sun, with an estimated age of roughly four billion years and a projected rotational velocity of 3.67 km/s.
 The star is radiating 1.6 times the Sun's luminosity from its photosphere at an effective temperature of 6,019 K.

 Name

 HD 117618, and its planet HD 117618b, were chosen as part of the 2019 NameExoWorlds campaign organised by the International Astronomical Union, which assigned each country a star and planet to be named.
 HD 117618 was assigned to Indonesia.
-The winning proposal named the star "Döfida" meaning our star in Nias language, and its planet "Noifasui" meaning revolve around in Nias language (derived from the word ifasui, meaning to revolve around, and no, indicating that the action occurred in the past and continued to the present time).
+The winning proposal named the star "Dofida" meaning our star in Nias language, and its planet "Noifasui" meaning revolve around in Nias language (derived from the word ifasui, meaning to revolve around, and no, indicating that the action occurred in the past and continued to the present time).